Dmytro Natalukha: Ideology and political position

 Although on numerous occasions Natalukha identified himself as a developmentalist and insisted that "state economic policies shall be to the uttermost pragmatic and not ideology-driven", he called for a return "to a normal, healthy Keynesianism" amidst the COVID-19 pandemic.

 He also repeatedly mentioned that he does not believe "in such thing as the invisible hand of the market", called for "healthy economic nationalism - an economy that will be driven by national interests" and stated that some of his legislative initiatives, which are called protectionist, are indeed as such - "yes, this is protectionism, but a protectionism that is beneficial for Ukrainian economy".

-In 2021 during an emotional speech from the rostrum of the Verkhovna Rada, he deliberately declared that he is "a lobbyist of industrial parks in Ukraine", as in the first place he is "a lobbyist of economic development of Ukraine", echoing his prior statements that he does not mind being called a lobbyst of industry, "not of a specific company, however, but of processing and of added value in general".
+In 2021, during an emotional speech from the rostrum of the Verkhovna Rada, he deliberately declared that he is "a lobbyist of industrial parks in Ukraine", as in the first place he is "a lobbyist of economic development of Ukraine", echoing his prior statements that he does not mind being called a lobbyist of industry, "not of a specific company, however, but of processing and of added value in general".

 Despite his image of a right-wing nationalist interventionist policy-maker, the Obozrevatel magazine named Natalukha as one of "Top 10 of people who heavily influence the economic policies in Ukraine" in 2021.

 Public activity

 Natalukha was a participant of Euromaidan and supported the Revolution of Dignity.

 He is the chairman and co-founder of the "Ardea Alba" Alumni Club of the Taras Shevchenko National University of Kyiv International Relations Institute.
 The Club organizes alumni meetings and other events with notable graduates that include Mikheil Saakashvili, Borys Tarasyuk, Volodymyr Ohryzko and others.

-In 2015 Natalukha was elected Coordinator of the Professional Government Initiative, an organization that brought together about 2000 foreign-educated Ukrainians.
+In 2015, Natalukha was elected Coordinator of the Professional Government Initiative, an organization that brought together about 2000 foreign-educated Ukrainians.

 Natalukha is also the founder of the Ukrainian Institute on Territory Branding, a non-governmental organization designed to reinvent the global image of Ukraine as a country.